Nekos4Lyfe/TokenMixer/README.md

 Informal discussions about the TokenMixer can be found here (You will need to navigate to the "resources" Discord tab to find the "TokenMixer" section): https://discord.gg/NFUmXn4W

+This extension is published under a MIT License.

 ## Usage
 Stable Diffusion interprets our prompts as vectors (tokens).
 The user creates these vectors by writing text ("the prompt").
 Often the limitation of our generations are written English Language , rather then the model .